galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-rules/tutorial.md

 >        - Add Definition, List Identifier(s), Column C
 >    - **Type**, change "Auto-detect" to "fastqsanger"
 >
->    Rather than assiging column "C" as "Name" in this example we will assign it as a "List Identifier".
+>    Rather than assiging column `C` as `Name` in this example we will assign it as a `List Identifier`.
 This is the description of the element in the resulting dataset collection.
 This identifier is preserved in mapped outputs as you map tools over collections and is useful for tracking sample names, replicate numbers, conditions, etc..
 >    ![screenshot](../../images/rules/rules_example_2_3_rules.png)
 > 5. Unlike the last example, this time we need to give the resulting collection a name before the "Upload" button becomes clickable.
 Enter the ENA study identifier as shown below, PRJDA60709.
 >    ![screenshot](../../images/rules/rules_example_2_4_name.png)